clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

 <https://github.com/clojure-example-library/my-cool-lib>.

-Any changes you commit to your local repository can now be pushed to the remote one at github:
+Any changes you commit to your local repository can now be pushed to the remote one at GitHub:

 ```bash
 # work work work